Overview

 cd $HOME/rnaseq_project

-1.3 Prepare Sample Sheet for Pre-processing
+2. Prepare Your Sample Sheet

 sample,fastq_1,fastq_2,strandness